0xf15h/0xf15h.github.io/_posts/2021-05-10-tp-link-gdpr.md

 The TP-Link developers created a `/cgi_gdpr` endpoint to support various encrypted requests to comply by the EU's GDPR.
 Several issues were found while auditing the authentication protocol and implementation, some of which are easily exploitable.

 - The AES key and IV used to encrypt the username and password at login are almost entirely generated from the current time.
 This allows a passive MitM to brute force decrypt the login requests in seconds.
-I've written a Scapy script that will parse a PCAP to find a login request and brute force decrypt it [[link]]().
+I've written a Scapy script that will parse a PCAP to find a login request and brute force decrypt it [[link]](https://github.com/0xf15h/tp_link_gdpr/blob/main/decrypt_creds.py).
 - On the first request to the `/cgi/getParm` endpoint, the web server generates an RSA public/private key-pair.
 If any of the memory allocations for the keys fail, hardcoded keys will be used as a fallback.
 - The server uses RSA without padding which makes the encryption deterministic.
 Given the deterministic RSA encrypt and TP-Link's authentication implementation, attackers can crack the login password offline.
-I've written a PoC on GitHub that demonstrates offline password cracking [[link]]().
+I've written a PoC on GitHub that demonstrates offline password cracking [[link]](https://github.com/0xf15h/tp_link_gdpr/blob/main/password_crack.py).
 - The server requires a server issued sequence field to be included in the RSA encrypt functions to prevent replay attacks.
 The sequence can be modified based on the data length provided, which can be easily modified without affecting the data decryption and enable a replay attack of a previous login request.

 Assuming one of the listed vulnerabilities were exploited to expose login credentials, a 3-year-old unpatched post-auth command injection exploit was used to gain telnet access, as the root user, to the fully patched Archer C20.